alvarezloaiciga/webchat/README.md

         transcriptBackground: string, // Background color for the chat window
         typingIndicatorForeground: string, // Foreground of the typing indicator gradient.
 Flashes with `typingIndicatorBackground`
         typingIndicatorBackground: string, // Background of the typing indicator gradient.
 Flashes with `typingIndicatorForeground`
+        browserTheme: string, // Theme color used by some browsers (e.g. Chrome for Android) to style the address bar and other browser components.
       }
       ```
-    - description: Color values for the webchat
+    - description: Color values for webchat
     - defaults:
       ```javascript
       {